top of page

 PRIZES

-b) Shortlisted entries will have their story published on the Maidstone LitFest website and will be presented with a festival goody bag.
+b) Shortlisted entries will be presented with a festival goody bag.

 COPYRIGHT AND TERMS OF USE

-MAIDSTONE LITFEST CHILDREN’S WRITING COMPETITION
+MAIDSTONE LITFEST YOUNG AUTHORS COMPETITION

 PRIVACY NOTICE